The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Results

 The disentangled spectra of BAT99\,103 (WN5h + O3.5~V, $P=2.8\,$d) seem plausible, but significant deviations are seen in the residual spectra.
 These are most likely caused primarily by WWC, which is not accounted for in the disentanglement procedure.
 However, these features are not expected to interfere with the classification and analysis of the object.

-The disentangling of BAT99\,113 (O3~If*/WN5 + B0~V) was especially challenging because of the faintness of the secondary, which contributes only 10\% to the total light in the visual.
-Because of this, the S/N of the spectrum of the secondary is relatively low.
+The disentangling of BAT99\,113 (O3~If*/WN5 + B0~V) was especially challenging due to the faintness of the secondary, which contributes only 10\% to the total light in the visual.
+Because of this, the S/N of the secondary's spectrum is relatively low.
 Nevertheless, clear signatures of He\,{\sc i} absorption can be seen in its spectrum.
-The Balmer lines are likely contaminated by the WR star; more data will be necessary to improve the disentanglement.
+The Balmer lines are likely contaminated by the WR star: more data will be necessary to improve the disentanglement.